beaulebens/keyring/keyring/trunk/readme.txt

 Add files to includes/services/extended/ that either implement one of the includes/services/core/ service foundations, or start from scratch.
 Follow one of the existing service definitions for a template, and see service.php in the root of Keyring for some detail on methods you need to define, and optional ones that might make your life easier.

 == Changelog ==
+= 1.2 =
+* WARNING: BREAKING CHANGES
+* Huge overhaul of codebase to support Request tokens, passing reference via 'state' param (BREAKING)
+* Shuffled around how tokens are managed so that more places explicitly expect a Keyring_Token (BREAKING)
+* Force serialization of stored tokens when using SingleStore (BREAKING)
+* Big cleanup/changes to how token storage works, and how Keyring_Store looks (BREAKING)
+* Standardized handling of meta with tokens (BREAKING)
+* Added RunKeeper Service definition
+* Added a bunch of filters and tried to standardize them everywhere
+* Improve some nonce checking
+* Improved debugging information for different service types
+* Introduced app_ids for services that support/require them
+* Removed all wp_die()s in favor of Keyring::error(); exit;
+* Introduced test_connection() methods, props pento
+* Whitespace/alignment cleanup
+* Switched to using stable-tagging system in the WP.org repo

 = 1.1 =
 * First tagged version